Key agent, not custodian.

 - Request is checked against documented policy.

-- TBA co-signs only if the request is authorised and consistent with the policy.
+- TBA approves with its key only if the request passes security checks and is consistent with the policy.
+TBA may decline to use its own key.

 - Records and documentation are maintained as appropriate.